Play Rx offers psychologically informed play practices that help people reconnect to the most alive and creative version of themselves.

 After 12+ years teaching visual arts, theater, and poetry at a classical liberal arts school, Renee's mission is to bring creativity and play to adults.

-In addition to obsessively studying play, Renee spent 7 years coaching teachers to cultivate a sense of wonder through the Socratic Method (yes, based off Socrates).
+In addition to obsessively studying play, Renee spent 7 years coaching teachers to cultivate a sense of wonder through the Socratic Method (yes, based off Socrates!).

 Curiosity, wonder, awe, and surprise form the underbelly of Play Rx workshops.